DataDog/documentation/content/en/dashboards/sharing/shared_dashboards.md

 5. Add the emails or email domains you want to grant access to, and set the expiration date for each invite.
 Add a domain to prevent public access and limit dashboard access to anyone with that domain address.
 6. Click **Share Dashboard** to generate a share URL and email an access link to specific invitees.
 Emails are only sent to specific email addresses.
 For email domains, you need to manually distribute the dashboard link, as no email is sent.

-**Note**: Invited emails lose access at 12:00 AM local time on the expiration date.
+**Note**: Invited emails lose access at 12:00 a.m. local time on the expiration date.

 ### Access an invite-only shared dashboard